loumadev/Jaskyniar-game/README.md

 ## Deployment

-1. Setup a simple web server of your choice serving static files
+1. Setup a simple web server of your choice serving the static files
-2. Clone this repo to root directory of the server (or anywhere else, as you wish)
+2. Clone this repo to root directory of your server (or anywhere else, as you wish)
 3. In your browser, navigate to `<host>/game.html` to get the game page
-4. Change the options according to your preference (or keep as default) and press the **"Start the game!"** button
+4. Change the options according to your preferences (or keep as default) and press the **"Start the game!"** button

 ## External dependencies
 This project is using: